-StateMachine is the base class that will manage the logic of your FSM.
+StateMachine is the base class.
+It manages the logic of the FSM.

 '''

-val myFsm = new StateMachine{
+val myFsm = new StateMachine {

-// Here will come states definition
+// Definition of states

 }

 '''

-The StateMachine class also provide some utils :
+StateMachine also provides some accessors:

-Name Return Description

-isAc- Bool Return True when the state machine is in the given state

-tive(state)

-isEnter- Bool Return True when the state machine is entering the given state
+Name Return Description isActive(s tBoom) Returns True when the state machine is in the given state isEntering (Botale) Returns True when the state machine is entering the given state

-ing(state)